wandb/docs/docs/tutorials/minikube_gpu.md

 </TabItem>
 </Tabs>

+For more information about queue configurations, see the [Set up Launch on Kubernetes](/guides/launch/setup-launch-kubernetes.md) and the [Advanced queue setup guide](../guides/launch/setup-queue-advanced.md).

 The `${image_uri}` and `{{gpus}}` strings are examples of the two kinds of variable templates that you can use in your queue configuration.
 The `${image_uri}` template will be replaced with the image URI of the job you are launching by the